NLeSC/noodles/doc/source/first_steps.rst

 First Steps
 ===========

-**This tutorial is also available in the form of a `Jupyter Notebook <https://github.com/NLeSC/noodles/blob/master/notebooks/An%20interactive%20introduction.ipynb>`_.
-Try it out, and play!**
+**This tutorial is also available in the form of a `Jupyter Notebook. <https://github.com/NLeSC/noodles/blob/master/notebooks/An%20interactive%20introduction.ipynb>`_ Try it out, and play!**

 `Jupyter Notebook <https://github.com/NLeSC/noodles/blob/master/notebooks/An%20interactive%20introduction.ipynb>`_